freeplane/docs/src/docs/scripting/api-groovy-tutorial.md

 You know that Freeplane requires JRE (Java Runtime Environment) to run.
 This is because Freeplane is written in the Java programming language, which itself requires JRE to be executed.
-Java and JRE is mentioned here because Groovy can be perceived as simplified Java.
+Java and JRE are mentioned here because Groovy can be perceived as simplified Java.
 Groovy also runs on JRE and is quite similar to Java.
 So much that code written in Java can be executed as Groovy (with some minor exceptions).